decentraland/adr/RFC/RFC-9-on-chain-validators.md

 # Introduction

-Change the usage of subgraphs for smart contracts in order to perform validations when deploying entities (access-checkers).
-This removes the dependency with subgraphs and creates an immutable and decentralized way of validate entity deployments that needs to query blockchain information.
-The content server will still need to use an RPC provider but this RPC is also used nowadays to validate smart contract wallets's deployments.
+Remove the usage of subgraphs on behalf of smart contracts in order to perform validations when deploying entities (access-checkers).
+This removes the dependency with subgraphs and creates an immutable and decentralized way of validating entity deployments that need to query blockchain information.
+The content server will still need to use an RPC provider but this RPC is also used nowadays to validate smart contract wallets' deployments.

-The final goal is to have a set of different upgradable smart contracts manage by the DAO needed that emulutes the subgraphs.
+The final goal is to have a set of different upgradable smart contracts managed by the DAO needed that emulates the subgraphs.

-This document also describes a migration approach needed to make profiles validation possible.
+This document also describes a migration approach needed to make profile validations possible.

 ## Subgraphs usage